jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-college-dublin.md

 The University provides resources to facilitate Researchers in meeting their responsibilities, in the form of supporting services and expert advice as well as technical infrastructures.
 Information on available supports is available at the online UCD Research Portal.
 The University is committed to, and will maintain oversight of, good practice in research data management.
 To this end, it reserves the right to verify that all research data has been kept in a manner that is compliant with this policy and, where applicable, the requirements of funding bodies and publishers.

-# nal data and the General Data Protection Regulati
+## 6. Personal data and the General Data Protection Regulation (GDPR)

 The General Data Protection Regulation (GDPR) came into force on 25 May 2018.
 It is intended to strengthen data protection for individuals across the EU, and imposes increased obligations on organisations that process personal data.
 Processing is very broadly defined as the collection, storage, recording, disclosure of, structuring, making available and erasure or destruction.
 The GDPR applies to the processing of personal data by controllers and processors in the EU, regardless of whether or not the processing takes place in the EU, and furthermore it restricts the transfer of personal data to locations outside the EU unless certain conditions or safeguards are in place.
 At the core of the GDPR are seven principles which must be observed by all data controllers and processors.
 These are transparency, purpose limitation, data minimisation, accuracy, storage limitation, integrity and confidentiality and accountability.